kevinadityaikhsan/ecommerce-recommendation-system/readme.md

 ### **3.1.
 Datasets**

-The dataset used for the project is the [**Brazilian E-Commerce Public Dataset by Olist** [3]](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).
+The dataset used for the project is the [**Brazilian E-Commerce Public Dataset by Olist** (kaggle, 2018)](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).
 It contains approximately 100,000 orders made at Olist Store between 2016 and 2018.
 The dataset is anonymized and ideal for developing a recommendation system as it provides valuable insights into customer preferences, product details, and purchasing behavior.

 **Tables Used for the Recommendation System**
 1. **Customers**: Contains customer IDs and unique customer identifiers, which are critical for understanding individual purchasing behavior and linking reviews and orders.